adfaure/adfaure.github.io/content/_index.md

 title = "Project Manager at the HCL"

 interests = [
-  "Health Information Systems",
   "Artificial Intelligence",
-  "Ethics of the Algorithms"
+  "Ethics of the Algorithms",
+  "Health Information Systems"
 ]

 [[extra.education.courses]]